QuartermindGames/ape/docs/materials.md

 ----------------------------------------------------

 Shaders are located under the following directory.

-    materials/shaders/
+`materials/shaders/`

-Each .node under this directory represents a shader program.
+Each .sha.n under this directory represents a shader program.
 You'll notice the existing node files each begin with a "program" object.

-To introduce a new program, just add a new .node under this directory.
-The name doesn't matter, so long as .node is appended to the end of it.
+To introduce a new program, add a new .sha.n under this directory.
+The name doesn't matter, so long as .sha.n is appended to the end of it.

-The contents of your node needs to begin with a "program" object.
+The contents of your node need to begin with a "program" object.
 The following fields are then required in the object.